owendix/Hello-World/README.md

 Branch: different versions of a file
 Commits: saved changes to a file
 Commit message: each commit has one - why this commit was made.
 Change history.
+Merge: combine pull request with other branch, after review --> can delete old branch Pull request: proposal of changes and request for someone to review/merge (perhaps me)